David Coleman (Australian politician)

-David Bernard Coleman (born 5 March 1974) is an Australian politician.
-He is a member of the Liberal Party and was elected to the House of Representatives at the 2013 federal election, holding the New South Wales seat of Banks.
+David Bernard Coleman (born 5 March 1974) is an Australian former politician.
+He represented the New South Wales seat of Banks in the House of Representatives from 2013 to 2025 for the Liberal Party.
 Coleman served as the Assistant Minister to the Prime Minister for Mental Health and Suicide Prevention from December 2020 until May 2022.
-He previously served as Minister for Immigration, Citizenship, Migrant Services and Multicultural Affairs in the Morrison Government from August 2018, although in December 2019 he took indefinite leave for personal reasons.
-He had earlier served as Assistant Minister for Finance in the Turnbull Government from 2017 to 2018.
+He previously served as Minister for Immigration, Citizenship, Migrant Services and Multicultural Affairs in the Morrison government from August 2018, although in December 2019 he took indefinite leave for personal reasons.
+He had earlier served as Assistant Minister for Finance in the Turnbull government from 2017 to 2018.